nmazzucco/TRAC3D/CERDEV/README.md

 - `CERDEV.R`
   Main R script used to run the full analytical workflow.

+- `CERDEV_report.Rmd`: R Markdown report describing the workflow and outputs of the analysis.

 - `data/`
   Input files required to run the script:
   - `Supplementary Material_S1.xlsx`